Fremantle Stuff > people >

 John Septimus Roe, 1797-1878, was the first Surveyor-General of Western Australia.
 He was a renowned explorer, and a Member of Western Australia's Legislative and Executive Councils for nearly forty years.

 He and his wife Matilda Bennett (for whom Matilda Bay is thought to be named) arrived on the Parmelia 1 June 1829.
-He it was who laid out the first plan of the town of Fremantle (and that of Perth, etc.).
+He laid out the first plan of the town of Fremantle (and that of Perth, etc.).
 The family lived in Middle Swan.
 Many places are named after him, including Roe St in Perth, the Roe Highway, and the town of Roebourne.
 He was buried in the East Perth Cemetery.

 Death of Captain Roe, R.N.